respec/HSPsquared/README.rst

+This branch is the development version of HSP2 for Python3 -- The info below will be updated.

 HSP2, Hydrologic Simulation Program Python (HSPsquared)
 =======================================================
 HSPsquared or HSP2 is a Python version of HSPF.
 Currently it supports the major